4-uniform Maker-Breaker and Maker-Maker games are PSPACE-complete: -completeness of 4-uniform Maker-Breaker games

+\item Finally, let us consider an active node $v \in B_{2,1}$ (recall the figure from Table \ref{tab:tableau3}).
+The 1-greedy moves are straightforward using analogous arguments to the previous case.
+We now explain the 2-greedy move $x_2$, which happens after four moves have been made in the current sequence of regular play.
+Clearly, all edges of $H$ containing $z_1$, $z_2$ or $z_3$ also contain $x_2$.
+Therefore, it suffices to show that, if Maker picks $x_2$ and Breaker picks some $y \not\in \{z_1,z_2,z_3\}$, then Maker can win in two more moves.
+This comes from the fact that, after Maker picks $x_2$, there are updated edges $\{z_1,z_2\}$ and $\{z_2,z_3\}$ (yielded by the original edges $\{x_1,x_2,z_1,z_2\}$ and $\{x_1,x_2,z_2,z_3\}$, in which Maker has picked $x_1$ and $x_2$): if Breaker picks $y \not\in \{z_1,z_2,z_3\}$, then Maker can pick $z_2$ herself and win on her next move by picking $z_1$ or $z_3$. \qedhere \end{itemize} \end{proof}

 \begin{claim} Assume that both players have followed regular play thus far, and that regular play is not over.
-If it is Breaker's turn, then it is optimal for Breaker to follow regular play with his next move. \end{claim}
+If it is Breaker's turn, then it is optimal for Breaker to follow regular play with his next move.
+More specifically: Breaker violating regular play during the very first sequence of regular play (which takes place inside $H_s$) allows Maker to fill an edge in three more moves, while Breaker violating regular play later on allows Maker to fill an edge in two more moves. \end{claim}